John-R-Wallace-NOAA/Scratch/tempTMB.md

-gdbsource() under Windows fails due to the missing gdb.exe under RTools 4.0 and 4.2
+gdbsource() under Windows fails due to the missing gdb.exe under RTools 4.0 and 4.2 and no line numbers on gdb error output under Windows

 With a clean install of CRAN R ver 4.2.1 and RTools 4.2, without RTools 3.5 installed, gdbsource() under Windows fails due to a missing gdb.exe.
 Jeroen Ooms took over maintaining RTools for Windows R from Prof. Brian Ripley and Duncan Murdoch starting with RTools 4.0, and neither RTools 4.0 nor 4.2 have gdb.exe available: https://cran.r-project.org/bin/windows/Rtools/